codefortulsa/localtour/README.md

 tour_map.js  -- javascript object for google maps

-geohelper.js  -- intend for any extra help translating or dealing with geoJSON and Google Maps
+geohelper.js  -- intended for any extra help translating or dealing with geoJSON and Google Maps

 GeoJSON.js -- Helpful library for converting geoJSON object from localwiki into Google Maps  (https://github.com/JasonSanford/GeoJSON-to-Google-Maps)